piguycs/neonctl-rs/README.md

 # Why?

 neonctl is slow.
-Later I realised that their api also very slow part, but the sunk cost fallacy will keep me going.
+Later I realised that their api also very slow, but the sunk cost fallacy will keep me going.

 ![](./assets/hyperfine.png)